-There’s no lack of things to do here in Singapore.
+There’s no lack of things to do here in this country.
 Just do a simple search online and you’ll see a whole list of places to go and activities to do — swimming atop Marina Bay Sands in the Infinity Pool, strolling along the Botanic Gardens, Singapore’s only UNESCO Heritage Site, or even having a day out with the family at Universal Studios Singapore.
 There truly is a lot to see and do here.

 These places are definitely iconic, and they attract tourists who want to see and experience Singapore’s sights and sounds.
 However, not all visitors are interested in these popular hot spots.
 Instead, they would prefer the road less travelled, or would rather have an authentic and off-beat holiday — in essence, they would rather experience the lesser known side of Singapore.